SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- FIX: Alignment of texts and group movement was not possible, after changing to new multiline texts
+- FIX: Saved default fill and outline colors were not applied if adding new text or datasource to workspace

 ### 0.0.2-alpha.24 (2023-11-14)
 - Added: Lacy loading for Object-Browser.
 The Object-Browser will not be loaded on configuration start.
 It will load necessary objects on request, to not block UI anymore
 - Added: Support for line-breaks inside Text or Datasource elements.
 Line break can be done via <br> or \n. (#10)